 5. The oral history process, from the interview stage through preservation, use, and access, must be guided by respect for narrators and the communities from which they come.
 This means a commitment to an ethical process and to honoring diverse cultural values, ways of knowing, and perspectives.

 6. The interview process must be transparent, with ongoing participation, consent, and engagement among all parties from the first encounter between interviewer and narrator to the creation of end products.

 7. Oral history practitioners must be sensitive to differences in power between the interviewer and the narrator as well as divergent interests and expectations inherent in any social relationship.
 These dynamics shape all aspects of the oral history process, including the selection of people to interview, research questions, personal interactions during the interview, interpretations, decisions on preservation and access, and the various ways that the oral history might be used.

-8. To the greatest extent possible, both the narrator and the interviewer must be protected from harm, particularly those who are members of vulnerable communities.
+8. To the greatest extent possible, both the narrator and the interviewer must be protected from harm, particularly those who are vulnerable communities.
 This means that certain lines of inquiry or public access to completed interviews might be precluded.
 Any stipulations should be considered before the beginning of the oral history process with the understanding that they can be renegotiated as the project proceeds.

 9. Whenever possible, an oral history interview and its accompanying documentation should be preserved and made accessible to other users.
 Oral history practitioners must be clear on the various ways the interview might be preserved, made available, and used.
 Likewise, narrators must grant explicit permission to make their interview public, and when possible, should be given an opportunity to establish parameters for preservation, access, and use.